lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Gas started filling the room.
 Stuck those in the opening above the depictions, and stopped the gas.
 The crypt moved aside and a stairs down appeared.

 Keefe looks as surprised as we do.
+Asked to make noise if anyone enters the crypt, and we move down the stairs.

 ## Loot: